Cheap Audio Measurements!

 Measurement Capabilities

-Total Harmonic Distortion (THD and THD+N)
+Total Harmonic Distortion (THD | THD+N)

-Signal-to-Noise Ratio (SNR)
+Signal-to-Noise Ratio (SNR) + Distortion (SINAD)

 Fast Fourier Transform (FFT)

-Frequency sweeps (Bode plots)
+Frequency sweeps (Bode plots | THD vs. Frequency)

-Amplitude sweeps (transfer curves)
+Amplitude sweeps (Transfer Curves)

 Hardware Features